Sliding wear: role of plasticity

-(b) For PMMA on the tile surface, the theory predicts that a large number (on the order of a few hundred) of contacts with wear asperities are necessary to remove a single wear particle.
-Due to the relatively short sliding distance in the experiments, it is unclear whether this is the case.
-We have suggested (see Discussion section) that this may require a reinterpretation of the relationship between $\gamma$ and $\Delta x$ (the Paris curve), where the crack tip moves in a stochastic manner, exhibiting finite (and possibly rather large) displacements $\Delta x$ in some asperity contacts, and no displacement in others.
+(b) For PMMA sliding on the tile surface, the theoretical model predicts that the removal of a single wear particle requires a large number (on the order of a few hundred) of asperity contacts.
+Due to the relatively short sliding distances employed in the experiments, it is unclear whether such a number of contacts actually occurred.
+As discussed in the main text, this suggests that the relationship between the tearing energy $\gamma$ and the crack tip displacement $\Delta x$ (i.e., the Paris curve) may require reinterpretation.
+In particular, crack propagation may not proceed in a continuous manner but may instead occur through stochastic, thermally assisted bond-breaking events.
+In this scenario, the crack tip may undergo finite, and potentially large, displacements in some asperity contacts, while in others no propagation occurs.

+Paris curves are usually measured for relatively large, macroscopic samples (approximately $1 \ {\rm cm}$ in length), whereas wear typically involves the removal of micrometer-sized particles through crack propagation.
+Measuring the $\Delta x(\gamma)$ relationship for micrometer-sized cracks is an important objective for improving our understanding of wear processes.